 Tsukuyomi – control of the night and moon and the storms

 Susanoo – control of the sea

-According to legends, it was Amaretasu who established the imperial family of Japan.
+According to legends, Amaretasu established the imperial family of Japan.
 The installation began when she sent her grandson, Ninigi no Mikoto to live on earth.
 Ninigi was accepted as the ruler of Japan and married the goddess of Mount Fuji.
 Together, they had three sons.
-One of their sons was the father of Jimmu who became the first the first emperor of Japan was Iwarebiko (Emperor Jimmu).
+One of their sons was the father of Jimmu.
+He became the first the first emperor of Japan was Iwarebiko (Emperor Jimmu).
 He established the throne in 660 B.C.E.
-He was the descendant of Osihomimi who was born from an ornament of Amaterasu the sun goddess
+Also, he was the descendant of Osihomimi who was born from an ornament of Amaterasu the sun goddess